MSallermann/chemfit/docs/src/usage/abstract_interface.rst

 Loss as an ``ObjectiveFunctor`` (optional)
 ------------------------------------------

-If your loss needs its own state/metadata, implement it as an ``ObjectiveFunctor`` over quantities:
+If your loss needs its own state/metadata, implement it as an :py:class:`~chemfit.abstract_objective_function.ObjectiveFunctor` over quantities:

 .. code-block:: python